fusiondew/Xeverous.github.io/content/generic/cccppp.md

 layout: article
 ---

+Note: all rulies apply to "modern C++" where it is assumed that the project is written in C++11 or later standard.

+___

 ## relying on unqualified/argument-dependent name lookup when qualified name lookup should be used (aka namespace pollution)

 More precisely known as: